- Toggle Section About

 Students transferring from a regionally accredited graduate program may transfer a maximum of 6 credits.
 The courses transferred must be equivalent, have direct applicability to the student's program, and be approved by the Dean.
 Only courses with a grade of "B" (3.0) or higher will be considered for transfer toward the MBA degree; a grade of "B-" is not transferable.

 The Flex MBA program allows students to customize their MBA experience.
 A Flex MBA student may take a part-time or a full-time academic load.
 Applicants have the option to choose to attend full-time if starting in the fall, or may choose to enroll part-time in a fall or spring start.
-A typical part-time load is 6 credits per semester, which is an excellent option for professionals who wish to further their career, but want to continue working while earning their MBA.
+A typical part-time load is 6 credits per trimester, which is an excellent option for professionals who wish to further their career, but want to continue working while earning their MBA.
 The full-time load is optimal for students who have recently completed their undergraduate degree.
 Candidates must:

 - Be a follower of the Lord Jesus Christ.

 - Have three years of professional experience and be fully employed when admitted to the program.
-If applicant is a recent graduate and this requirement is not met, then applicant is strongly encouraged to participate in a part-time internship internship or job that he or she has personally arranged, in order to gain valuable real-world experience while earning the MBA degree.
+If applicant is a recent graduate and this requirement is not met, then applicant is strongly encouraged to participate in a part-time internship or job that he or she has personally arranged, in order to gain valuable real-world experience while earning the MBA degree.

 - Submit GMAT (Graduate Management Admissions Test) scores.
 Executives with significant work experience may seek a waiver on the GMAT requirement.